tuglaw/hotdr-ost-mod/README.md

     If your soundtrack files aren't in ".wav" format, the script will use ffmpeg to try and convert them.
     Make sure they are audio files, this script was only tested with MP3, FLAC and OGG files.

+    *Note: To my knowledge, there is no version of Track 12 in the Remake.*

     <br>